DOWNLOAD COMPLETE 2014 AGENDA HERE – SEE SPEAKER LIST AND BIOS BELOW

 Susan Price serves as consultant for the National Center for Family Philanthropy.
 Her responsibilities include writing a…View Profile

-Jason Born is the Senior Knowledge Director at the National Center for Family Philanthropy (NCFP), a…View Profile
+Jason Born is the Senior Director of Knowledge at the National Center for Family Philanthropy (NCFP),…View Profile

 Susan Packard Orr

 Susan Packard Orr is the former board chair of the David and Lucile Packard Foundation and…View Profile